 "Carefully constructed and beautifully chaotic," Izzo has been presented at Duke Performances with Steve Coleman and Natal Eclipse, Lincoln Center Out of Doors with Revive Music and Miguel Atwood-Ferguson, Time Square Arts as part of Charles Gaines "The American Manifest," and at The Jazz Standard as part of Ambrose Akinmusire's 'The Imagined Savior is Far Easier To Paint.'

 Izzo's most recent project featuring original music, ladyybirdd, was described as "an absolute masterpiece in experimentation"(XuneMag).
 The debut track into what is wanted, released in 2021 and encompassed "an unbridled sense of adventure, razor-sharp technique, and dynamic intensity" (Honk Magazine), and featured by I Care If You Listen.

-She has performed at venues including Carnegie Hall, Lincoln Center, Jazz at Lincoln Center, David Geffen Hall, Merkin Concert Hall, Joe's Pub at The Public Theater, the Jazz Standard, National Sawdust, and the Bang on a Can Festival, among others.
-Recent collaborations include performances and recordings with artists including Doe Paoro, Little Kruta, Gabriel Garzón-Montano, Beccs, and The Hum Series, and on a recent episode "SLAPP Suits" with John Oliver on HBO.
+She has performed at venues including Carnegie Hall, Lincoln Center, David Geffen Hall, Merkin Concert Hall, The Stone, Joe's Pub at The Public Theater, the Jazz Standard, National Sawdust, and the Bang on a Can Festival, among others.
+Recent collaborations include performances and recordings with artists Gabriel Garzón-Montano on the 2020 release "Agüita," Miguel Atwood-Ferguson, Doe Paoro, and an episode "SLAPP Suits" with John Oliver on HBO.